Your Simplified Guide To Buying Your First Home

 Putting more down can also make you appear much more serious about paying back your loan.
 For example, let’s assume you have some credit card debt or a car loan.
 If you invest more in your down payment upfront, the lender may ignore these few shortcomings (although you should pay off as much debt as possible beforehand).

-Speaking of down payments, we understand it’s not always easy to come up with the cash.
+Speaking of down payments, we understand it’s not always easy to come up with the cash when buying your first home.
 The good news is, as a first time home buyer, you have the upper hand when it comes to government resources.
 The Homebuyers’ Plan, for example, allows you to withdraw up to $25,000 out of your RRSPs to use towards your down payment.
 On top of that, if you’re purchasing a home with a partner, that amount doubles as they can also withdraw $25,000 for a total of $50,000.

 To obtain a pre-approval, your desired lender will evaluate your finances and credit score.
 They will then give you a certificate pre-approving you for a mortgage.
 In short, a pre-approval is the lender’s commitment to loaning you these funds so you can go forward in your house hunting.